Main Page

 It also goes without saying that the form we're showing in large sections of these ties has to improve, otherwise our comparatively incident-free passage thus far will be under severe threat of curtailment, just when it starts to get interesting.

-Given our problems in Breda earlier this season and an apparent ongoing feud with Feyenoord fans, it remains to be seen how disruptive the policing will be for our return to Holland - seven years ago only the official club trip was allowed tickets and such was the paranoia that the fans were billeted across the border in Belgium.
+Given our problems in Breda earlier this season and an apparent ongoing feud with Feyenoord fans, it remains to be seen how disruptive the policing will be for our return to Holland - seven years ago only the official club trip was allowed tickets and such was the paranoia that the fans on them were billeted across the border in Belgium.

 All in all, it promises to be a tad warmer than Mallorca, on and off the field...